Adjust text size

 Tip 5: How To Stay Safe At Home

 Creating a safe home environment is essential for older adults.
 Adequate ventilation, whether through air conditioning or strategically placed fans, ensures a comfortable indoor temperature.
-Accessing home and community care services can also ensure that you or your loved ones stay safe during hotter weather.
+Accessing home care services can also ensure that you or your loved ones stay safe during hotter weather.
 Whether its help with the gardening, providing personal care assistance or having regular check-ups at your home, this aged care support can prove to be especially useful for older people leading independent lives during summer.

 Ensuring A Safe Summer For All